EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/index.md

 Once access to the SHS GPU Cluster has been confirmed, SHS project VMs will be configured to use the SHS GPU cluster - information on access to VMs is available in our [virtual desktop connections documentation](../virtual-desktop-connections.md).

-Users can authenticate with the GPU Cluster using their project account credentials.
-When they run a kubectl command for the first time  (e.g., `kubectl get pods`), they will be prompted to enter their project username and password.
-After successful authentication, their token is cached locally and remains valid until it expires or is deleted.
-Upon expiration, kubectl will again prompt for login credentials.
+Project users can authenticate to the GPU Cluster using their FreeIPA credentials.
+When you run a kubectl command, you will be prompted to enter your FreeIPA username and password if no valid token is cached locally.
+After successful authentication, your token is cached and remains valid until it expires or is deleted.
+Once the token expires, kubectl will prompt you again for your FreeIPA credentials in the same format.

-!!! important "First Time Login"
+!!! important "Authentication Prompt"

     ```text
     You will first be asked to select the authentication provider — choose **freeIpaProvider**